 The first case study comes from the world's leading social network.
 Like other tech giants, Facebook takes advantage of its brand awareness and high profit margins to attract top-tier talent.
 But the company's HR personnel nonetheless have their work out cut for them.
 They're expected to pick out the most talented individuals from the immense number of professionals who show interest, which requires a multi-stage vetting process.

 Facebook recruiting head Miranda Kalinowski detailed how it looks in an interview last year.
 In the first round, the company performs two phone interviews: one with a recruiter and another with an employee who knows the requirements of the position on the line.
-This addresses the fact that the HR department can’t be expected to be familiar with every nuance of every job at a company.
+This addresses the fact that the HR salary department can't be expected to be familiar with every nuance of every job at a company.

 It's possible to apply Facebook's approach even if you don't have the manpower to spare for employee-led interviews.
 Workers could prepare a cheat sheet of things that the HR department should look for.
 Then once it's time to invite the selected candidates for an in-person chat, another Facebook practice can help confirm that the initial impression was correct.
 The social network gives job-seekers a casual office tour to make them comfortable before the interview and ensure that they put their skills on full display.